BrankoVukmirovic/Ally-Py-docs/plugin-guide/models.rst

 	    The user type service.
 	    '''

 The UserType API, is similar to the User API.
-We also need to edit ``example.user.meta.user_type``:
+We also need to edit ``example.user.meta.user_type.py``:

 .. code-block:: python